Rune Factory: Tides of Destiny

-The PlayStation 3 version of the game supports the PlayStation Move motion controller and is the first instance of a Rune Factory title appearing on a Sony home system.
-North America publisher Natsume picked up the localization rights to the game.
-The game was set to be released on September 27, 2011, but was pushed back to October 7.

 Characters

 The two main characters are Aden and Sonja, and the player will be encountering many people such as Lily, Odette, Violet, Bismark, James, Joe and many more.
 Every character has personalities and stories to them, the more the player gets closer to a character the more they learn about them.
-The player becomes closer to a character by raising their friendship levels, they can do so by giving them items that they like, talking to them everyday and fulfilling quests for them from the Bulletin board.
+The player becomes closer to a character by raising their friendship levels, they can do so by giving them items that they like, talking to them every day and fulfilling quests for them from the Bulletin board.
 Raising friendship levels is a key requirement in completing parts of the game's story.